atlasacademy/fgo-docs/README.md

 ### How MISS and GUARD are determined

-MISS and GUARD are only for display, the proc check is still as described in [Kyte's post](https://blogs.nrvnqsr.com/entry.php/3311-How-is-effect-success-rate-calculated).
+The status effect proc check is still as described in [Kyte's post](https://blogs.nrvnqsr.com/entry.php/3311-How-is-effect-success-rate-calculated).
+MISS and GUARD are only for display.
 Here's how they are determined:

 * num3 = status effect chance
 * random roll = random integer in range [0, 1000)